 In France, Céline started as a Project Assistant at the Office national de la Chasse et de la faune sauvage and focused on poaching pressure targeting some migratory bird species.
 Then, after experiences supporting international campaigns through the Bardot Foundation, she joined IFAW as a Campaigns Officer.
 Starting out, Céline plays a crucial role in the collaborative effort of IFAW’s European offices to successfully ban the import of seal products.

-Today, as IFAW’s Director in France and Sub-Saharan Francophone Africa, Céline provides strategic vision on programs to support elephant welfare.
-The projects she runs or officers demonstrate IFAW efforts to end the internet wildlife trade and reduce the market for ivory.
+While as IFAW’s Director in France and Sub-Saharan Francophone Africa, Céline provided strategic vision on programs to support elephant welfare.
+The projects she ran for officers demonstrate IFAW's efforts to end the internet wildlife trade and reduce the market for ivory.
 It also includes developing educational programs or animals translocations to reduce human-animal conflict.
-And finally, she is a longstanding participant of the CITES Conference of the Parties to ensure that the national strategy supports the needs she sees in her region.
+She is also a longstanding participant of the CITES Conference of the Parties to ensure that the national strategy supports the needs she sees in her region.

 Harkening back to her days in Garoua, Céline has developed grassroots training for rangers working in protected areas of Central Africa where poaching remains a significant problem.
 Like many of her colleagues at IFAW, Céline makes progress by combining local impact with international strategy.

 Today, Céline is focusing on disaster response work in the European region.

 Director - France & Francophone Africa, IFAW France

 Director, Eastern Europe Office, Bardot Foundation Romania

 Project Assistant, Migratory Avifauna, Office National de la Chasse et de la Faune Sauvage/International Fund for the Conservation of Wildlife France